kippoon/UCB-Bootcamp/HW/13-Github-Fundamentals/README.md

 Check your repo for any errors or typos.
 You now have a GitHub repository that is ready to present and share with the world.

+### Deliverable
+Submit a text document with a link to your github repository.
+The repo must contain:

+- An overall readme with a short description of the overall purpose and each section of the repo
+- Files and diagrams from the Cloud and ELK project weeks, including:
+  - The readme constructed on ELK project day 4.
+  - Diagrams of both the base cloud stack and the ELK project.
+  - Config files and playbooks used to create your infrastructure.
+- Bash scripts from Linux homeworks.

+Your repo may also contain any other documents or activites that you have produced through this course that you think demonstrate an important skill you have learned in this course.
+Remember that this is your chance to show off a little!
 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.